 Taking On the Left’s Political Violence

 One of the most poignant moments was the mention of a recent – but by no means isolated – act of violence committed by a left-wing activist against a conservative.
 In this case, a student on the campus of the University of California at Berkeley, Hayden Williams, was punched in the face for exercising his First Amendment rights – an incident that encapsulates the modern leftist mentality.
 The president spoke about the attack and invited Williams to address the audience, saying, “He took a punch in the face for all of us.”
 Given the current climate of increased political violence, in which people are physically attacked just for wearing the famous, red “Make America Great Again” cap, this was an important message.

 Bringing up the attack on Williams was a precursor to the president’s revelation that he is about to sign an executive order that will require colleges and universities to allow freedom of speech on campus or be denied federal funding.
 Such a measure is long overdue, but the fact that any president must take such action to protect a constitutional right is a damning indictment of the modern American left.

 The president’s CPAC address had no specific focus, but he had enough time to cover almost everything, so this came as no surprise.
 His speech certainly was sprinkled with references to 2020, and he gave the impression that he is ready for – and relishing – a tough fight with whomever the Democrats nominate to challenge him.
 One thing became clear at this year’s CPAC, though; President Donald Trump has become the champion of the conservative movement, rather than the champion of the Republican Party.
-This is fitting because 2020 will not be a struggle for power between Democrats and Republicans but between socialists and conservatives.We value your comments!
-Please weigh in on our comment section below.
+This is fitting because 2020 will not be a struggle for power between Democrats and Republicans but between socialists and conservatives.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com